Tap

 To Call

-Anxiety comes we are too focused on the future, the what-if scenarios we have no control over.
+Anxiety comes when we are too focused on the future, the what-if scenarios we have no control over.
 If the problem has gone but the feeling of fear or panic stays or even gets stronger, that’s when anxiety becomes a problem.
 With as many as one in six young people experiencing anxiety at some point, it is very common to have anxiety.

-Signs of Anxiety in Teen Girls
+Signs of Anxiety Disorder in Teen Girls

 The symptoms of anxiety start out the same as just feeling generally anxious but get worse or last longer than they should.
 These include: